rapiddweller/rapiddweller-benerator-ce/doc/advanced_topics.md

 `<variable name="product" source="store" type="product" distribution="random"/>`

 A simple form of query is supported by a 'selector' element.
 Its content must be a script expression that serves as a filter.
 The expression is consecutively evaluated on each element (as candidate) and has to return true, if the candidate is accepted, otherwise false.

-The script can access each candidate with the keyword _candidate.
+**IMPORTANT**: The script only can access each candidate by using the keyword **_candidate**.

 As an example, here is a query which only returns products whose name starts with 'A':